 Government programs like the Canada Pension PlanOpens a new website in a new window (CPP) and Workers’ CompensationOpens a new website in a new window can help, but you’ll need to meet certain conditions to qualify for coverage.

-For example, CPP benefits only cover disabilities that are severe and prolonged enough to prevent you from working any kind of job
+For example, CPP benefits only cover disabilities that are severe and prolonged enough to prevent you from working any kind of job not just the job you had.
+Meanwhile, Worker's Compensation only covers disabilities caused by workplace incidents.

 How much can you receive through disability insurance?